-Review Tested: Dibea D18 battery vacuum cleaner with LED lights for $99.99
+Dibea D18 battery vacuum cleaner for $81.16 from US Warehouse

 The Chinese vacuum cleaner manufacturer Dibea does not tire of developing: After the popular models F6, C17 and ST1601, a new battery-powered vacuum cleaner has come onto the market from the development forge, which, in addition to the usual dyson-like design, scores with higher suction power and LED lights.
 We tested the Dibea D18.